 Soybeans Go To School Kit

 Students learn all about soybeans with Soylock Holmes.
-The kit is free to Michigan schools and is recommended for fourth graders.
+The kit is free to Michigan schools and is recommended for third to fifth graders.
 Click here for order form, teacher guide, lesson plans, videos and more.